Jake Hoffman (actor)

 Jacob Edward Hoffman (born March 20, 1981) is an American actor.
 He is the son of actor Dustin Hoffman and businesswoman Lisa Hoffman.

 Career

-Hoffman has directed music videos and has written and directed short films, but is most known for his work as an actor.
+Hoffman has directed music videos and has written and directed short films, but is best known for his work as an actor.
 In 2006, he played the adult version of Adam Sandler's son Ben Newman in the comedy fantasy film Click.

 Hoffman and his father were cast as grandson and grandfather in the HBO television series Luck (2012).
 He played shoe designer Steve Madden in Martin Scorsese's The Wolf of Wall Street (2013).

 Hoffman made his feature film directorial debut with Asthma (2014).